West Chester Area School District

 Dear WCASD Community,

-From holidays that bring us together with family and friends to concerts, parades and poetry competitions, the WCASD calendar of events is full of reasons to celebrate all month long.
-To make sure that you don’t miss a moment of the WCASD magic, check out the list of upcoming events and our Celebrate the Arts flyer below!
+To make sure that you don’t miss a moment of the WCASD holiday magic, check out the list of upcoming events in our Celebrate the Arts Flyer.

-December 24-January 2: Schools Closed for Winter Break
+December 23-January 2: Schools Closed for Winter Break

 December 24: Christmas Eve